51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 external Lua scripts or kneeboards in the DCS Mission Editor (DCS ME) is clumsy, at best;
 and hostile, at worst.
 This workflow attempts to help make that less painful.

+The workflow is based on a set of Windows `cmd.exe` scripts.
+Internally, these scripts may invoke Lua scripts to perform some operations though this is transparent to the user.
+Generally, when using the workflow, you will need to have a `cmd.exe` shell running.

 This is the second version of the 51st VFW workflow.

 The workflow is based on and influenced by the [VEAF](https://github.com/VEAF) mission creation